Neo-Hao/grokking-relational-database-design/chapter_04/README.md

 ## View or edit the E-R diagram via Lucidchart

-Lucidchart is a web-based diagramming application that allows users to visually collaborate on drawing, revising and sharing charts and diagrams, and improve processes, systems, and organizational structures.
-If you choose to use Lucidchart, we have designed a template that can be found on Lucidchart.
-After creating an account do the following:
+Lucidchart is a web-based diagramming application that allows users to visually collaborate on drawing, revising and sharing charts and diagrams.
+We have designed a template that can be found on Lucidchart.
+When you create an account on Lucidchart, you can follow the steps below to view or edit the E-R diagram:

 1. Navigate to [Lucid](https://lucid.app/)
 2. Click New -> Lucidchart -> Create from Template